yoda-vid/texttrix/README.md

 The Text Trix editor is an open-source, cross-platform text editor whose goal is to make file and text navigation easier for coding and general editing.

 Text Trix started out as a homegrown project, originally at https://sourceforge.net/projects/texttrix/ and ported here as of August 2017.
-A central design philosphy is to simplify text editing without making hidden or unexpected changes to your text.
+A central design philosophy is to simplify text editing without making hidden or unexpected changes to your text.

 ## Features